 Introduces ecological concepts and theory by exploring the marine and terrestrial ecosystems of Monterey Bay.
 A systems approach teaches how organisms interact with one another and with the natural world around them.
 Course emphasizes population, community, and ecosystem level ecology.
+Fall and spring semesters.

-Prerequisite(s): ESSP 155 and ESSP 240, or equivalents
+Prerequisite(s): Math 150 or 155 and ESSP 240, or equivalents.

-ESSP 340L ~ Ecological Systems ~ 1 credit
+ESSP 340L ~ Ecological Systems Lab ~ 1 credit